-Remote patient monitoring devices put patients back in control of their own health, which is key to effective disease management in the long term.
-For example, nurses can use medication alerts to ensure that patients take their medication on time, and patients can track their own vital stats throughout the day.
+Remote Patient Monitoring devices put patients back in control of their own health.
+This is key to effective disease management in the long term.
+Patients can track their own vital stats throughout the day.
 The daily monitoring reports are available for the patient to see.
 A patient can see immediate changes in their health readings.

 3: Reduced demand for healthcare professionals

-Unsurprisingly, chronic conditions place a huge burden on healthcare providers.
-RPM, however, helps clinicians manage their time and resources more effectively.
-In fact, studies show that RPM users report a 41 percent drop in patient telephone calls, and 47 percent fewer patient visits.
-By freeing up clinical hours, doctors are free to concentrate on their sickest patients with fewer interruptions.
+Chronic conditions place a considerable burden on healthcare providers.
+RPM helps clinicians manage their time and resources more effectively.
+Studies show that patients who use RPM have a 41 percent fewer telephone calls to their doctor, and 47 percent fewer patient visits.
+Doctors can concentrate on their sickest patients with fewer interruptions.
 It is a better allotment of resources.

 4: Improved acute management

 Gone are the days when patients need to sit in long queues in the ER or the doctor’s office for a simple medication change.
-With RPM, diabetes patients, for example, can instantly up their insulin levels if their blood glucose levels become unstable.
-It’s far less likely that they’ll become acutely ill, because they can address the issue right away.
+Doctors use RPM to tell diabetes patients to adjust their insulin levels if their blood glucose levels become unstable.
+It’s far less likely that they’ll have severe symptoms if they can address the issue immediately.

 5: Streamlined clinical care

 RPM leads to a more effective, streamlined patient experience.
-Since patients can manage their condition at home without incurring expense visiting a doctor.
-Clinicians can be more productive during their working hours, RPM makes healthcare more efficient and patient-friendly, but no less effective.
+Patients can manage their condition at home without incurring expense visiting a doctor.
+Clinicians can be more productive during their working hours.
+RPM makes healthcare more efficient and convenient but no less effective.

 The future for chronic disease management

-There’s no doubt that RPM will make it easier and cheaper to manage chronic conditions across the US without ever compromising on patient care.
-As chronic disease levels continue to rise around the country, RPM enables clinicians to give their patients the support they need while reducing hospital admissions and freeing up hospital beds for the sickest individuals.
+There’s no doubt that RPM makes it easier and cheaper to manage chronic conditions.
+It can do this without ever compromising on patient care.
+For people with chronic diseases, RPM enables clinicians to give them the support they need.
+This reduces hospital admissions and re-admissions.
+This frees up hospital beds and personnel for the sickest individuals.